-The Division conducts hearings throughout NSW and in the 2018-2019 year heard proceedings in the locations set out in Table 5.
-The management of the Division caseload is conducted in the following Registries: Sydney, Penrith, Liverpool, Tamworth, Newcastle, and Wollongong.
+The Division conducted hearings throughout NSW and in the 2019-2020 year heard proceedings in the locations set out in Table 5.

+The management of the Division's caseload is conducted in the following Registries: Sydney, Penrith, Liverpool, Tamworth, Newcastle, and Wollongong.